AlirGG/Nexu-Backend-Coding-Exercise/README.md

-Building, Running, and Testing the RESTful API Introduction
+Building, Running, and Testing the RESTful API

+Introduction
-This RESTful API is designed to provide information about car brands and their models from a MongoDB database.
+This RESTful API is designed to provide information about car brands and their models from a MongoDB database in Atlas.
 This document provides instructions for building, running, and testing the API.
+The API is build in Golang and tested in Thunder Client for VS Code.

 Prerequisites